claudiosanches/social-count-plus/README.md

 You must create a Facebook app to use the Facebook Graph API.

+Log in https://developers.facebook.com/ and go to "My Apps > Add a New App".

+Then follow the steps in this video:

 https://www.youtube.com/watch?v=LgavLDh7GPA

 Once the App is ready, just copy the App ID and App Secret.

 ### Google+ and YouTube ###

-Generate a valid Google API Key for Google+ and YouTube:
+It's required a Google API Key for Google+ and YouTube.

+Access https://console.developers.google.com/project to create you Google API key following this steps:

 https://www.youtube.com/watch?v=EAQA-tJUWas

 ### Twitter ###

-You need create a Twitter App and copy the Consumer key, Consumer secret, Access token and Access token secret:
+You need access https://dev.twitter.com/apps, then create a Twitter App and copy the Consumer key, Consumer secret, Access token and Access token secret:

 https://www.youtube.com/watch?v=26dpo-g_jQc